 Latency is reduced through the use of OFDMA for uplink and downlink, with the associated scheduling by the AP.
 The use of Multi-User Multi-Input/Multi-Output (MU-MIMO) is extended to the uplink, and the use of 1024 quadrature amplitude modulation (1024-QAM) is enabled to carry more bits per symbol.

-802.11ad and 802.11ay (60 GHz)
+IEEE 802.11ad and 802.11ay (60 GHz)

 802.11ad was the first 60 GHz standard, and it defined a scheduled MAC layer.
 The follow-on IEEE 802.11ay was approved in 2021 and achieves a maximum throughput of at least 20 Gbps using the unlicensed mm-Wave (60 GHz) band, while maintaining or improving the power efficiency per STA.

-IEEE 802.11ay can provide a high throughput utilizing various technologies, such as channel bonding/aggregation, MIMO (multiple-input and multiple output), and multiple channel access, etc. [6].
+IEEE 802.11ay can provide a high throughput utilizing various methods, such as channel bonding/aggregation, MIMO (multiple-input and multiple output), and multiple channel access.
+[6].

-802.11be Extremely High Throughput
+P802.11be Extremely High Throughput